carinemores/ecoliCPS/README.md

 make
 make install
 ```

+* **NOTES**:
   * Replace `/where/to/install` with your desired installation path.

-* **NOTE**: Ensure all necessary dependencies are installed before using these tools for optimal operation and accurate results.
+  * Ensure all necessary dependencies are installed before using these tools for optimal operation and accurate results.